d-cook/SomethingNew/README.md

   These are our own projects related to our goals, and/or other related projects

 (TODO: Should we have anything else?
 Ideas: discussion (or individual discussion topics), ideas or notes for how to manage this collaboration, ...?)

+(TODO: Should we add pictures and color to this stuff?
+It would be ironic not too, I suppose)